Chi-Iroh/Pong-NDS/README.md

 This game is like a Pong, with a ball bouncing on edges and on 2 paddles, one controlled by a player and the other automatically moves towards the ball.
 The player controls the blue paddle on the left, using up and down arrows of the D-pad.
 At the beginning / after each point, the ball spawns on the center and goes on a random direction.
-If the ball managed to go behind a paddle, its opponent wins a point.
+If the ball manages to go behind a paddle, its opponent wins a point.
 Both paddles and the ball are displayed on the top screen, and the points count is displayed on the bottom screen.